edot14/LaravelFinalProject/README.md

 If you have any feedback, questions, or feature ideas, feel free to reach out!
 You can find me on LinkedIn – Elvis Maki (link is also on my GitHub profile).

-Thanks for stopping by — and happy coding! 🚀

 --------------------------------------------